Hawaiian Electric Industries (NYSE:HE) Issues FY 2022 Earnings Guidance

 Hawaiian Electric Industries (NYSE:HE – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided EPS guidance of $2.00-$2.20 for the period, compared to the consensus EPS estimate of $2.12.
+The company provided earnings per share guidance of $2.00-$2.20 for the period, compared to the consensus earnings per share estimate of $2.12.
 The company issued revenue guidance of -.

-Several brokerages have commented on HE.
+Hawaiian Electric Industries (NYSE:HE – Get Rating) last issued its earnings results on Monday, May 9th.
+The utilities provider reported $0.63 EPS for the quarter, beating analysts’ consensus estimates of $0.42 by $0.21.
+Hawaiian Electric Industries had a return on equity of 10.71% and a net margin of 8.45%.
+The firm had revenue of $785.07 million for the quarter.
+During the same quarter last year, the firm earned $0.59 EPS.
+On average, research analysts expect that Hawaiian Electric Industries will post 2.19 EPS for the current year.

+A number of analysts have weighed in on HE shares.
 StockNews.com raised Hawaiian Electric Industries from a hold rating to a buy rating in a research report on Thursday, May 19th.
-Zacks Investment Research downgraded Hawaiian Electric Industries from a hold rating to a sell rating and set a $45.00 price objective on the stock. in a research report on Tuesday, March 8th.
+Zacks Investment Research lowered Hawaiian Electric Industries from a hold rating to a sell rating and set a $45.00 price objective on the stock. in a research report on Tuesday, March 8th.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 10th.
-Investors of record on Friday, May 20th will be paid a dividend of $0.35 per share.
-This represents a $1.40 dividend on an annualized basis and a dividend yield of 3.24%.
-The ex-dividend date is Thursday, May 19th.
-Hawaiian Electric Industries’s dividend payout ratio (DPR) is currently 61.14%.

-In related news, CFO Gregory C. Hazelton sold 22,000 shares of the company’s stock in a transaction on Thursday, May 19th.
-The stock was sold at an average price of $42.25, for a total transaction of $929,500.00.
-Following the completion of the sale, the chief financial officer now directly owns 14,576 shares in the company, valued at approximately $615,836.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, CFO Gregory C. Hazelton sold 22,000 shares of the stock in a transaction on Thursday, May 19th.
+The stock was sold at an average price of $42.25, for a total value of $929,500.00.
+Following the transaction, the chief financial officer now owns 14,576 shares of the company’s stock, valued at approximately $615,836.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 Corporate insiders own 0.86% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in HE.
-Vanguard Group Inc. increased its holdings in shares of Hawaiian Electric Industries by 0.6% in the first quarter.
-Vanguard Group Inc. now owns 11,527,217 shares of the utilities provider’s stock valued at $487,716,000 after purchasing an additional 70,591 shares during the period.
-State Street Corp grew its holdings in Hawaiian Electric Industries by 17.6% during the first quarter.
-State Street Corp now owns 3,718,688 shares of the utilities provider’s stock worth $157,338,000 after acquiring an additional 557,341 shares during the period.
-Charles Schwab Investment Management Inc. grew its holdings in Hawaiian Electric Industries by 2.7% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,205,918 shares of the utilities provider’s stock worth $51,023,000 after acquiring an additional 31,283 shares during the period.
-Dimensional Fund Advisors LP grew its holdings in Hawaiian Electric Industries by 10.7% during the first quarter.
-Dimensional Fund Advisors LP now owns 1,178,517 shares of the utilities provider’s stock worth $49,864,000 after acquiring an additional 114,232 shares during the period.
-Finally, Invesco Ltd. grew its holdings in Hawaiian Electric Industries by 17.4% during the first quarter.
-Invesco Ltd. now owns 785,738 shares of the utilities provider’s stock worth $33,245,000 after acquiring an additional 116,721 shares during the period.
-Institutional investors own 52.08% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Harbour Investments Inc. raised its holdings in shares of Hawaiian Electric Industries by 16.4% during the fourth quarter.
+Harbour Investments Inc. now owns 2,654 shares of the utilities provider’s stock valued at $110,000 after purchasing an additional 374 shares during the period.
+Covestor Ltd boosted its holdings in Hawaiian Electric Industries by 326.0% in the 1st quarter.
+Covestor Ltd now owns 2,969 shares of the utilities provider’s stock worth $126,000 after buying an additional 2,272 shares during the period.
+Captrust Financial Advisors lifted its stake in Hawaiian Electric Industries by 18.2% in the 1st quarter.
+Captrust Financial Advisors now owns 5,011 shares of the utilities provider’s stock worth $212,000 after purchasing an additional 771 shares in the last quarter.
+Ergoteles LLC purchased a new stake in Hawaiian Electric Industries in the 1st quarter worth approximately $222,000.
+Finally, Glenmede Trust Co.
+NA purchased a new stake in shares of Hawaiian Electric Industries during the 4th quarter valued at $228,000.
+52.08% of the stock is currently owned by hedge funds and other institutional investors.

 About Hawaiian Electric Industries (Get Rating)